julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

 The input and output:

     - Inputs: an integer N
-    - Output: the factorial of N. Ex.: N = 4 will return (4 + 3 + 2 + 1 + 0)
+    - Output: the Fibonacci of N.

+First, the definition of [Fibonacci number](https://en.wikipedia.org/wiki/Fibonacci_number) by Wikipedia is: In mathematics, the Fibonacci numbers, commonly denoted Fn, form a sequence, called the Fibonacci sequence, such that each number is the sum of the two preceding ones, starting from 0 and 1.
-To optimize the solution we have to use [Memoization](https://en.wikipedia.org/wiki/Memoization) an optimization technique.
+To optimize the solution we have to use [Memoization](https://en.wikipedia.org/wiki/Memoization) as an optimization technique.

 # References